Adepetu-Oluwasegun/Adepetu-Oluwasegun/README.md

 ---

 ###  About Me
-🔭 Just completed a diploma in Cloud Engineering and now building and deploying real-world cloud projects.
+🔭 Recently just completed a diploma in Cloud Engineering and now building and deploying real-world cloud projects.
 🌱 Currently sharpening my skills in Devops and Kubernetes operations.
 👯 Open to collaborating on open source projects involving DevOps, cloud-native tools.
 💼 Job Interests: Cloud/ Devops (Intern or Junior level)